 IQ Tests in the United States

-Another Eugenic, Lewis Terman invented the term “intelligence quotient” (IQ) and normalized Stern’s intelligence ratio by multiplying it with 100.
+Another Eugenic, Lewis Terman invented the term “intelligence quotient” (IQ) and normalized Stern’s intelligence ratio by multiplying it by 100.

-With dawn of World War-I, the United States required a lot number of peoples to fill different vacancies.
-However, there was no quick systematic method to screen candidates before placing them on important positions.
+With the dawn of World War-I, the United States required a lot number of peoples to fill different vacancies.
+However, there was no quick, systematic method to screen candidates before placing them in critical positions.
 The government asked Lewis Terman and Robert M. Yerkes to build two IQ test scales to screen literate and illiterate candidates for the available posts.